 i.
-Two tests of 30 marks each and converted into 30 marksii.
-Attendanceiii.
-Marks
+Two tests of 30 marks each and converted into 30 marks :30 Marks ii.
+Attendance :10 Marks

-- 2. Strength of the Students for each practical batch shall not be more than twelve. - 3.
-Submission of certify journal and field visit report is compulsory without which students will not be allowed to appear for practical examination.
+2. Strength of the Students for each practical batch shall not be more than twelve.

+3. Submission of certify journal and field visit report is compulsory without which students will not be allowed to appear for practical examination.

+(Autonomous)

-(Autonomous) M.A.I yr (Semester-I)
+M.A.I yr (Semester-I)

+Geography